BookMatcherBest Self-Help Books

 What's the best way to discover new self-help books?

-Take our 60-second Book Match Quiz for personalized recommendations, or browse our curated self-help lists.
-You can also download the BookMatcher app for AI-powered recommendations tailored to your taste.
+Browse our editorial lists, or download the BookMatcher iOS app for personalized recommendations tailored to your taste.

 As an Amazon Associate, BookMatcher earns from qualifying purchases.
-Book recommendations are independently curated by our AI and editorial team.
+Book recommendations are independently curated by our editors and AI.